-City staff interviewed approximately 15 TDM Program coordinators and TMOs where they reflected on challenges, opportunities, and lessons learned in administering TDM for their constituent organizations.
+City staff initiated a TDM technical advisory committee with local experts to inform program development and coordination between agencies.
+Staff interviewed approximately 15 local TDM Program coordinators and TMOs where they reflected on challenges, opportunities, and lessons learned in administering TDM for their constituent organizations.
 City staff also coordinated with national TDM experts, attended TDM-related conferences, and participated in numerous webinars that provided insight into the latest TDM implementation strategies and practices.
 The feedback collected from these efforts informed program development and include the following key takeaways: